WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 ### Install dependencies {#install-dependencies}

-Once the CLI is set up, make sure your machine has the most recent version of [Python](https://www.python.org/) installed. you can either install Node through a package manager (such as [Homebrew](https://brew.sh/) for Mac) or directly from the website.
+Once the CLI is set up, make sure your machine has the most recent version of [Python](https://www.python.org/) installed. you can either install Python through a package manager (such as [Homebrew](https://brew.sh/) for Mac) or directly from the website.

 ---